64kramsystem/personal_notes/topics/bevy.md

 - resources addition/removal
 - entities despawning (which are visible until the end of the stage)

 WATCH OUT!!
+These are instead immediately visible:

-Resource updates (via `ResMut`) are instead immediately visible.
+- Resource updates (via `ResMut`)
+- Events Writing -> Reading

 Commands add/remove/update stuff: